annsudo/katacoda-scenarios/Monolithic to micro services/step1.md

 CatalogItem.java  holds the Podcast object  `monolithic-to-microservices/monolithic/src/main/java/com/devops/monolithic/models/CatalogItem.java`{{open}}

 We have a list of CatalogItems.
-Each contain name, description and rating.
-With help of REST-API we are making that list availible in webb brouser.
+Each contains a name, description and rating.
+With help of REST-API we are making that list available in web browser.

 Let´s see how it works